oracle-livelabs/apex/online-bookstore-app/8-build-an-ai-assistant-chat-widget/8-build-an-ai-assistant-chat-widget.md

 ## Task 1: Generate API Keys using OCI Console

+Note: If you already have an OCI key pair, you may skip this lab.

 To Generate the API Keys using OCI Console:

 1. Login into your OCI Account.